 Virginia Gail Paradise

-A renowned artist and sculptor, Gail Paradise shared the gift of her artistic expertise with MBCW (re-named Zero Breast Cancer in 2006), donating a number of her original watercolors and monoprints to benefit ZBC.
-Ms. Paradise’s artworks chronicle her personal journey and nine-year battle with breast cancer.
-Gail Paradise was a member of the Marin Breast Cancer Watch Board of Directors from 2002 until her death from ovarian cancer in August, 2005.
+A renowned artist and sculptor, Gail Paradise shared the gift of her art with Zero Breast Cancer (then named Marin Breast Cancer Watch), donating a number of her original watercolors and monoprints to benefit the organization.
+Some of the artwork chronicles her personal nine-year journey with breast cancer.
+Gail was a member of the Board of Directors from 2002 until her death from ovarian cancer in August 2005.

-A former resident of Tomales in West Marin, Ms. Paradise served as a member of the MBCW community advisory committee for the Adolescent Education Project.
+Gail lived and painted extensively in Tomales, West Marin.
 She believed in the healing power of art, striving to create a world without breast cancer; one that offered a more hopeful future for her children and grandchildren.
+She also worked with ZBC to engage adolescents and learn more about how to reduce their future breast cancer risk.

 For many years, I made editions of etchings, lithographs and calligraphs.
 I also worked as an edition printer for other artists for about twenty years.